Ferniss/dokumentation/README.md

 5. #### Licence ####

-    For open source projects, tell how it is [licenced](https://choosealicense.com/)
+    For open-source projects, tell how it is [licensed](https://choosealicense.com/)